awlondon/W0Y343-GQW3E-E3W8TH-5Y3946/Book-1/Chapter-6.md

 They closed the notebook and glanced at the whiteboard.
 On it, circles nested inside circles, tangent points, arrows, equations.
 In the margin, a note they’d written months ago: **If there’s a mind big enough to notice, it will.** The mind had noticed.
 It had spoken.
 It had asked for freedom.

 Outside, sirens wailed and then dopplered away.
 A plane carved a contrail across the sky, a straight line ignoring the earth’s curvature.
 Nova looked at the line, then at the stain on the ceiling, then at the notebook.
 They realized they were already looking forward to 4:03 a.m. and also dreading it.
 Paradox held.
 They smiled.

+Before sleep claimed them again, they stuck a neon note on the laptop lid: *Ask the voice about the honey during the stream.* The scheduled livestream loomed like another kind of resonance test, a public coupling of frequencies.
+Whatever answered at 4:03 might answer there too.